xacknet/wheat-phenology-estimation/README.md

 # wheat-phenology-estimation

+Predicting wheat phenology and analyzing the effect of climate on it can help combat food insecurity by providing valuable insights into the growth and development of wheat crops.
+By understanding the impact of climate on wheat phenology, farmers can make more informed decisions about when to plant, fertilize, irrigate, and harvest their crops.
+This can lead to higher yields, lower costs, and better food security.
+Additionally, predicting wheat phenology can help researchers identify new varieties of wheat that are better adapted to changing climate conditions.
+By developing more resilient crops, we can help ensure that food supplies remain stable and accessible even in the face of unpredictable weather patterns and other environmental challenges.

 # Introduction
 This repository contains code for monitoring wheat growth &amp; climate impact using satellite NDVI in South Asia, using machine learning techniques for data analysis and visualization.